crowplexus/yu-pan-ko/dictionary.md

 # S

 sapon - A greeting (formal, use with those you don't know)
-- i.e: sapon! upaf-sesen pāsun nun | Hello!
+- i.e: sapon! pāsun-sesen  upaf nun | Hello!
 Are you feeling well?

 saon - A greeting (informal, use with your friends)
 - i.e: saon! upaf-sesen? | Hi!
 How are you doing?